Frequently Asked Questions

 Q: What is the single supplement for your hotel packages?

 Booking a regular hotel is much different than an AI package.
-Hotels charges are per room, per night rather than per person (except for all-inclusives).
+Hotel charges are per room, per night rather than per person (except for all-inclusives).
 Rooms are the same price whether there is one or two people staying in the room.
 Therefore, if you do not have someone to share the room with, you simply have to pay the entire room cost.

 Q: What is the standard tipping procedure for diving in Cozumel?